Property Management Business Plan

 - Began recruiting key employees

-The following are the services that [Company Name] will be able to provide to its clients:
+The following are the services that [Property Management Business Name] will be able to provide to its clients:

 - Property Inspections